Current Projects & Activities

 - Supporting Individuals to Live Full Lives: Supported Decision-Making and Guardianship Alternatives

 - Apoyando Individuos a Vivir sus Vidas al Maximo: La Toma de Decisiones Apoyada y las Alternativas a la Tutela

 - Education, Employment and Independent Living: Supported Decision-Making in Special Education Programs

-- Supported Decision Making and Transition Services
+- Planning for the Rest of their Lives: Supported Decision Making in Transition Services

 Related Materials & Resources

 - Core Gift Institute

 - Social Security Income and Working: Animated Video Series – Idaho Department of Labor

 - National Collaborative on Workforce and Disability – Youth